core-wg/senml-spec/rtcweb-video/draft-ietf-rtcweb-video-00.md

 This specification provides the requirements and consideration for WebRTC applications to process video.
-It specifies the video processing that is required, the codecs, and types of RTP packtization that need to be supported.
+It specifies the video processing that is required, the codecs, and types of RTP packetization that need to be supported.

 --- middle